Visualizing Python project dependencies with pydeps

 ■main.py

-import utils # import utils.py def main_process(): print("run the main process") utils.helper_function() if __name__ == "__main__": main_process()
+import utils # Import utils.py def main_process(): print("Run the main process") utils.helper_function() if __name__ == "__main__": main_process()

 1) It depends on another file called utils.py (import utils),

-4) Start the main_process if it is executed directly as a script (if __name__ == "__main__":)
+4) it starts that main_process when run directly as a script (if __name__ == "__main__":).

 (env)$ pydeps main.py